 Perceptions of inflation play a central role in macroeconomic analyses because they directly affect the decisions of individuals, organizations and states.
-The efficacy of monetary policy is thought to depend more heavily on the perceived inflation rate than the actual, calculated inflation rate (e.g. Bernanke, 2007 and Blanchard et al., 2010).
+The efficacy of monetary policy is thought to depend more heavily on the perceived inflation rate than the actual, calculated inflation rate (e.g. Bernanke, 2007; Blanchard et al., 2010).
 There is evidence, however, that the perceived rate is not necessarily consistent with the actual rate, and sometimes can deviate by a large margin.
-Thus, it is important to understand how consumers perceive inflation, and uncover any systematic biases in those perceptions.
+Thus, it is important to understand how consumers perceive inflation, and uncover any systematic biases in those purchased, and are the most visible and best publicized components of the Consumer Price Index (CPI).
+But they constitute

 In this paper, we conduct an experimental and behavioral analysis of misperceptions and biases in perceived inflation.
-We use laboratory experiments to identify a specific, yet important bias in the perception of inflation: Consumers tend to overweigh price changes of frequently-purchased goods when forming economy-wide inflation perceptions.
-We refer to this phenomenon as the frequency bias in inflation perceptions.
-We also uncover a correlation bias in perceived individual-good rates, wherein these rates are perceived to be more similar than their true values.
+We use laboratory experiments to identify a specific, yet important bias in the perception of inflation: Consumers tend to overweigh price changes of frequently purchased goods when forming economy-wide inflation perceptions.
+We refer to this